TheCarsonWest/nerd-emoji/python/Vectorization and Performance.md

 # [[ndarray Explained]]
 # Vectorization and Performance

-Vectorization is a powerful technique in Python (especially when working with libraries like NumPy) that significantly boosts performance by performing operations on entire arrays at once, rather than iterating through individual elements.
+Vectorization is a powerful technique in Python (especially when working with [[Libraries like NumPy]]) that significantly boosts performance by performing operations on entire arrays at once, rather than iterating through individual elements.
 This avoids the overhead of explicit loops, leading to substantial speed improvements.

 **Key Concepts:**

-* **NumPy Arrays:**  Vectorization relies heavily on NumPy arrays.
+* **[[NumPy Arrays]]:**  Vectorization relies heavily on [[NumPy Arrays]].
 These are efficient, homogenous data structures optimized for numerical operations. [[NumPy Arrays]]

 * **Broadcasting:**  NumPy's broadcasting rules allow operations between arrays of different shapes (under certain conditions).
 Understanding broadcasting is crucial for writing efficient vectorized code. [[NumPy Broadcasting]]